David Cameron is understood to be flying out to South Africa next week to be present at Mr Mandela's funeral service.

 Crowds continued to form a queue to leave their own tribute to the former freedom fighter.

-At the front of the queue was Lorna Soar, originally from South Africa, who moved to the UK in 1965 "not expecting to ever go back".
+who moved to the UK in 1965 "not expecting to ever go back".

 Her daughter Katy was born on the day Mr Mandela was released, and the pair met him over 10 years ago in London.